 SWELLING: Swelling is often associated with oral surgery.
 It can be minimized by using a cold pack or ice bag of frozen peas wrapped in a towel and applied firmly to the cheek adjacent to the surgical area.
 Ice should be applied intermittently during the first 48 hours after surgery.

 For example, ice could be applied 20 minutes on and 20 minutes off at times throughout the first 48 hours.
 After 48 hours if swelling remains, apply warm compresses to the skin over the areas of swelling (hot water bottle, hot moist towels, heating pad) intermittently to help soothe tender areas, this will also help decrease swelling and stiffness.

 PAIN: Unfortunately, most oral surgery is accompanied by some degree of discomfort.
 You will usually have a prescription for pain medication.
 If you take the first pill before the anesthetic has worn off, you should be able to manage any discomfort better.
-Some patients find that stronger pain medicine causes nausea, but if you precede each pain pill with a small amount of food, chances of nausea will be reduced.
+Some patients find that stronger pain medicine causes nausea, but if you precede each pain pill with a small amount of food, the chances of nausea will be reduced.
 The effects of pain medications vary widely among individuals.
 If you do not achieve adequate relief at first, you may supplement each pain pill with an analgesic such as ibuprofen.
 Some patients may even require two pain pills at one time.
 Remember that the most severe pain is usually within six hours after the local anesthetic wears off; after that, your need for medicine should lessen.
 If you find you are taking large amounts of pain medicine at frequent intervals, please call our office.
 If you anticipate needing more prescription medication for the weekend, you must contact us during weekday business hours.
 Monday through Friday 7 A.M. – 5 P.M.
 Please note that hydrocodone medications can not be called in.
 A written prescription is legally required.